nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `find -a King` returns two articles: `King Charles’ health crisis: the future of Britain becomes uncertain` and `The king of the Jungle now reigns supreme in the state of Ohio`
+### Listing out articles: `list -a`

+List out titles of all articles in database

+Format: `list -a`

+* No parameters necessary

+Examples:
+* `list -a ` returns

+ `1.Make Education Great Again: Donald Trump Takes Helm as Dean of NUS, Introduces 'Art of the Deal' as Mandatory Reading 06-06-2006 Straits Times`

+` 2.ChatGPT: NTU's New Dean, Pioneering AI-Led Education  12-12-2025 Mothership`

 ### Exiting the program : `exit`